 Restless sleepers may benefit from a cooling memory foam mattress or hybrid combined with a weighted blanket.
 A weighted blanket is heavier than regular blankets.
 The distributed weight can relax and soothe restless sleepers by providing a fair amount of pressure on the body.

 There are several other factors to consider besides your sleeping position.
 It comes down to comfort.
 But for now, let's look at other things that will help your decision.

 How durable is the mattress?
 Will it hold up against wear and tear?

 A memory foam mattress is often more durable than a traditional innerspring mattress.
-The construction of an innerspring mattress may last a long time, but the comfort may fade over a shorter period of time than a memory foam mattress.
+The construction of an innerspring mattress may last a long time, but the comfort may fade over a shorter period than a memory foam mattress.